-If a student is eligible for prekindergarten by the
+If a student is eligible for prekindergarten by the definition set

-if the district serves the student in a kindergarten classroom.
+district serves the student in a kindergarten classroom.

 Citation: TEC §29.151, TEC §42.003(d)

-There is no rule or law regarding prekindergarten class size
+There is no rule or law regarding prekindergarten class size or

-the applicable child care licensing standards adopted by Section 42.042, Human
+applicable child care licensing standards adopted by Section 42.042, Human

 Resources Code by the Texas Department of Family and Protective Services.

-I use my SNAP or TANF card to document eligibility?
+SNAP or TANF card to document eligibility?